ssenmosip/mosip-temp-documentation/Getting-Started.md

 [Refer - Steps-to-Install-and-configuration-HDFS](Steps-to-Install-and-configuration-HDFS)

 ### 6.6 Steps to install Kernel Key Manager Service
 Kernel Keymanager Service is setup externally from other setup and is not a part of Continuous Delivery Process.
-The steps to setup kernel-keymanager-service are given here - https://github.com/mosip/mosip/blob/master/kernel/kernel-keymanager-service/README.md.
+The steps to setup kernel-keymanager-service are given [**here**](/mosip/mosip/blob/master/kernel/kernel-keymanager-service/README.md.)

 ***
 ## 7. Configuring MOSIP [**[↑]**](#content)